Artemis

 Orion Spacecraft Launch Abort Motor

-Northrop Grumman, along with NASA and Lockheed Martin, has successfully conducted two qualification ground test firings of the abort motor at the company's Promontory, Utah, facility.
-The completion of these milestones brings Orion one step closer to its first flight atop NASA's Space Launch System and to enabling humans to explore the moon, Mars and other deep space destinations beyond low-Earth orbit.
+Northrop Grumman, along with NASA and Lockheed Martin, successfully completed qualification of the abort motor with three ground test firings of the abort motor at the company's Promontory, Utah, facility.

 Read More About How Northrop Grumman Keeps Astronauts Safe